-This manual describes the digital servo amplifiers of the SERVOSTAR 601...620 series (standard version, 1.5 to 20 Amps nominal current).
-Servoamplifiers of the SERVOSTAR 640/670 series are described in additional manuals.
+This manual describes the digital servo amplifiers of the SERVOSTAR 640/670 series (standard version).

 A more detailed description of the expansion cards which are currently available and the digital connection to automation systems can be found on the accompanying CD-ROM in Acrobat-Reader format (system requirements: WINDOWS with Internet browser, Acrobat Reader) in several language versions.

 Technical data and dimensional drawings of accessories such as cables, brake resistors, mains supplies, etc., can be found in the accessories manual.